This BLOG On Why Do Lenders Request Bank Statements During Mortgage Process Was UPDATED And PUBLISHED On February 27th, 2020

 Why Do Lenders Request Bank Statements: Irregular Deposits

 One of the reasons Why Do Lenders Request Bank Statements Deposits is to make sure that the funds needed to close has been properly seasoned.
 Irregular deposits of more than $200 need to be explained.

-- Regular deposits like payroll checks is no problem but irregular deposits all require proof and letters of explanation.
+- But irregular deposits all require proof and letters of explanation

-- In the event if you got a gift for the down payment of your home purchase, the mortgage loan underwriter needs to see the copy of the check, the deposit transaction going into your account and the donor’s bank statement for 30 days prior to the donor giving you the gift.
+- In the event if you got a gift for the down payment of your home purchase, the mortgage underwriter needs to see the copy of the check, the deposit transaction going into your account and the donor’s bank statement for 30 days prior to the donor giving you the gift

-- They want to see the funds coming out of the donor’s account and into your account.
+They want to see the funds coming out of the donor’s account and into your account.

 Earnest Money Deposit